 1) Hiring People Too Early

-Before you add anyone to your team, make sure you are absolutely clear on what the new team member will be doing.
+Before you add anyone to your team, ensure you are clear on what the new team member will be doing.

-Ask yourself: Will this person be joining a department that already exists with proven business processes in place or will they be starting from scratch and have to build out their position from the ground up?
+Ask yourself: Will this person be joining a department with proven business processes in place, or will they start from scratch and have to build out their position from the ground up?

-You need to know which role this person will be playing because managing processes is different than creating them.
+You need to know which role this person will play because managing processes differs from creating them.
 If you put someone without entrepreneurial tendencies in a situation with zero groundwork, even if they are experienced managers, they won’t know where to start.

 Once you’ve defined responsibilities and set expectations, there’s only one more question you need to ask yourself: Will hiring this person immediately make, raise, or save the business money?